9-FS/nhentai_archivist/readme.md

 nHentai Archivist is a tool to download hentai from https://nhentai.net and convert them to CBZ files.
 From quickly downloading a few hentai specified in the console, downloading a few hundred hentai specified in a downloadme.txt, up to automatically keeping a massive self-hosted library up-to-date by automatically generating a downloadme.txt from a search by tag.
 (For that use-case it has been optimised to tag the CBZ files in a way that [Komga](https://komga.org/) in [oneshot mode](https://komga.org/docs/guides/oneshots) interprets everything correctly.)

 Why CBZ?
 CBZ is a widespread standard and basically just a ZIP file containing the images and a metadata file.
-This enables NHentai Archivist to **keep the tags** which wouldn't be possible with PDF as far as I know.
+This enables nHentai Archivist to **keep the tags** which wouldn't be possible with PDF as far as I know.

 Big thanks go out to [h3nTa1m4st3r_xx69](https://github.com/sam-k0), who helped me with using nHentai's completely undocumented API.
 Without him this project could not have been reactivated.
 I'm happy about anyone who finds my software useful and feedback is also always welcome.
 Happy downloading~